 Apple believes that the future is wireless, and these headphones show the potential to make it happen.

 Even several years on from its debut, the W1 chip offers huge improvements to the cable-free experience (more on that later), and that alone could well make these Solo 3s worth a look.

 Build and comfort

 Not much has changed in the looks department since the Beats Solo 2 Wireless.

 Unashamedly plastic, they’re available in the same five colours as the iPhone 7 that also launched in 2016 (yes, the Solo 3 Wireless are pretty old) – both shiny and matte black, silver, gold and our rose gold review sample – as well as white and purple.

 The arms fold down to make them more portable in their included carry case and their plastic construction helps keep them lightweight.

 They have an on-ear fit, with a faux leather material on the earpads and headband cushion.
 The white colour on all but the black design has a tendency to get a little grubby, and they’re still a little tight fitting for our liking.

 Controls are once again placed on the left hand earcup – press down the Beats logo to control playback or activate Siri, with volume controls to the top and bottom.
 They work well enough, but make quite a clunking sound in your ear when using them.

 Of course the headline feature of these cans is the W1 chip, and it offers a number of benefits, especially to iPhone users, but some that Android phones can take advantage of too.

-For iOS users, there’s a seamless link with the iPhone 7.
+For iOS users, there’s a seamless link with your iPhone.
 Turn the headphones on and your iPhone will ask if you want to connect.